 2. Dotonbori

 Visiting Dotonbori for the first time was one of my favourite memories of being in Osaka.
-I am rarely speechless (have pity on my boyfriend) but I was when I first set my eyes on all the tall neon lit buildings that lined the river.
+I am rarely speechless (have pity on my boyfriend) but I really was lost for words here.
 A collection of brights lights, coloured billboards, huge 3D signs, restaurants, food stalls, shops, and lots of people!

-• Tonburi Wolf – a mysterious wolf in overalls wanders the streets of Dontonburi!
-He might even say hi.
+- Tomburi Wolf: spot this mysterious wolf in overalls cleaning the streets of Dotonbori!
+He might even say hello!

-• Get on the big screen – Have your own billboard moment on Dontonburi.
+- Get on the big screen – Have your own billboard moment on Dotonburi.
 There is a small live LCD screen where people like to take photos under.
 It is located here.

-Located in Dotonbori is the unique Don Qijoute Ferris Wheel, also called the Ebisu Tower.
-Positioned on top of Japan’s beloved discount chain Don Qijoute (more about this later), you get some cool views of Dotonbori, as well as other landmarks such as the giant kushikatsu man statue, the mascot of the popular restaurant, Kushikatsu Daruma.
+Located in Dotonbori is the unique Don Quijote Ferris Wheel, also called the Ebisu Tower.
+Positioned on top of Japan’s beloved discount chain Don Quijote (more about this later), you get some cool views of Dotonbori, as well as other landmarks such as the giant kushikatsu man statue, the mascot of the popular restaurant, Kushikatsu Daruma.

 The Don Quijote Ferris Wheel is no ordinary ferris wheel.
 At 74.5 meters (254.2 feet) tall, it breaks the mold with its unique oval shape and small round pods, departing from the usual circular design.